-Here is my travelogue for Kolkata, the city of Culture and Radiance.
+Here is my travelogue of Kolkata, the city of Culture and Radiance.

 Anyway, we arrived at our hotel in the midst of chaotic traffic because the roads were being dug up.
 A blessing actually since the last few yards turned out to be one way, meaning a lot less traffic noise.
-We were at YWCA, which was in middle of richest area of books 🙂 :).
-All along Street there were so many book shops which were so cheap..
+We were at YWCA, which was in the middle of the richest area of books 🙂 :).
+All along Street, there were so many bookshops which were so cheap..
 I bought some 8 novels for just Rs.
-120, which I consider to be lucky…
+120, which I consider being lucky…

 Coming back to YWCA, this was built in 1925.

 The old high-ceilinged rooms have green doors opening onto a wide arched corridor whose other open side faces a central tennis court.
 The tennis court was huge and looked wonderful.
 The rooms can be shared by three people & our room was simple and neat..